Respiratory tract: Respiration

 Respiration is the rhythmical process of breathing, in which air is drawn into the alveoli of the lungs via inhalation and subsequently expelled via exhalation.
 When a human being inhales, air travels down the trachea, through the bronchial tubes, and into the lungs.
 The entire tract is protected by the rib cage, spine, and sternum.
 In the lungs, oxygen from the inhaled air is transferred into the blood and circulated throughout the body.
 Carbon dioxide (CO2) is transferred from returning blood back into gaseous form in the lungs and exhaled through the lower respiratory tract and then the upper, to complete the process of breathing.

 Unlike the trachea and bronchi, the upper airway is a collapsible, compliant tube.
-As such, it has to be able to withstand suction pressures generated by the rhythmic contraction of the diaphragm that sucks air into the lungs.
-This is accomplished by the rhythmic contraction of upper airway muscles, such as the genioglossus (tongue) and the hyoid muscles.
+As such, it has to be able to withstand suction pressures generated by the rhythmic expansion of the thoracic cavity that sucks air into the lungs.
+This is accomplished by the contraction of upper airway muscles during inhalation, such as the genioglossus (tongue) and the hyoid muscles.
 In addition to rhythmic innervation from the respiratory center in the medulla oblongata, the motor neurons controlling the muscles also receive tonic innervation that sets a baseline level of stiffness and size.

 The diaphragm is the primary muscle that allows for lung expansion and contraction.
 Smaller muscles between the ribs, the external intercostals, assist with this process.

 Defences against infection

 The epithelial lining of the upper respiratory tract is interspersed with goblet cells that secrete a protective mucus.
 This helps to filter waste, which is eventually either swallowed into the highly acidic stomach environment or expelled via spitting.
 The epithelium lining the respiratory tract is covered in small hairs called cilia.
-These beat rhythmically out from the lungs, moving secreted mucus foreign particles toward the laryngopharynx upwards and outwards, in a process called mucociliary clearance, they prevent mucus accumulation in the lungs.
+These beat rhythmically out from the lungs, moving secreted mucus foreign particles toward the laryngopharynx upwards and outwards, in a process called mucociliary clearance, preventing mucus accumulation in the lungs.
 Macrophages in the alveoli are part of the immune system which engulf and digest any inhaled harmful agents.

 Hair in the nostrils plays a protective role, trapping particulate matter such as dust.
+These hairs, called vibrissae, are thicker than body hair and effectively block larger particles from entering the respiratory tract.
+They also increase the surface area for particle deposition, improving the nose's ability to filter pathogens.
 The cough reflex expels all irritants within the mucous membrane to the outside.
 The airways of the lungs contain rings of muscle.
 When the passageways are irritated by some allergen, these muscles can constrict.